richardatval/www.yesproject.org/_posts/2017-02-22-new-mentoring-support-service-for-young-people.md

 > Any young person wanting to access Kickstart mentoring will need to be motivated to work towards change and have identified some goals they would like support to work towards.

 > They will also need to be willing to engage in a relationship based on two-way conversation and able to commit one hour a week to meet their mentor, along with extra time to work towards goals in their own time.

 ### How to get started?

 To access Kickstart mentoring you need to be referred by your YES Project Keyworker.
-So, if you are interested mention it to them at your next meeting or contact them by phone.
+So speak to your keyworker if you're interested.

 Alternatively, you can [get in touch](https://www.yesproject.org/contact/) with us for more information.